 - Next, using a cuticle pusher you can gently push back and align your cuticles.

-- By doing this moves the cuticle off the nail plate which allows the dip powder to adhere better onto your nails.
+- Doing this moves the cuticle off of the nail plate which allows the dip powder to adhere better to your nails.

 - Next, use a nail file to gently file your nails, you need to especially target the back end of the nails – this helps to remove any leftover cuticle skin.